Sacha924/Sacha924/README.md

 - 💻 I’m a student learning Fintech at ESILV Engineering School

-- 🔍 I enjoy learning new things about computer science everyday
+- 🔍 I enjoy learning new things about computer science and blokchain everyday

-- ✉️ How to reach me: sacha.simon@edu.devinci.fr
+- ✉️ How to reach me: sacha.simon@edu.devinci.fr, or on likedin ➡️ https://www.linkedin.com/in/sacha-simon-86aa521b9/

    <br>
 ---